mfbmina/mfbmina.dev/content/posts/go-prometheus.en.md

 successRate.Inc()
 ```

 That way, a new metric will be returned when accessing the endpoint `/metrics`.
 But, it is not always possible to have a web server to expose metrics.

+## Pushing metrics actively
 From that premise, the  [Pushgateway](https://prometheus.io/docs/instrumenting/pushing/) was developed.
 It works like the following: you send your metrics to it using HTTP calls, and it stores all data.
 Eventually a Prometheus instance will scrap its information.
 Anyway, it is not always a good idea to use this strategy.
 Quoting the official documentation:
 - When monitoring multiple instances through a single Pushgateway, the Pushgateway becomes both a single point of failure and a potential bottleneck.
 - You lose Prometheus's automatic instance health monitoring via the "up" metric (generated on every scrape).
 - The Pushgateway never forgets series pushed to it and will expose them to Prometheus forever unless those series are manually deleted via the Pushgateway's API.